Frimkron/Ascidia/readme.md

 ![](rm-images/rhom-box.png)

+Right-leaning rhombus or parallelogram boxes are sometimes used to represent I/O in data flow diagrams.

-Right-leaning rhombus or parallelogram boxes consist of hyphen or dash `-` characters for the top and bottom, forwardslash `/` characters for the sides, and plus `+` characters for the corners.
+Rhombus boxes consist of hyphen or dash `-` characters for the top and bottom, forwardslash `/` characters for the sides, and plus `+` characters for the corners.
 Rhombus boxes have a minimum size of 1 x 1:

 ```
   +-+